 LP: Well, that was a stereotype.
-You know, these are young dudes, you know, in the army, so...
-But my impression of the city was that it was – it was Detroit, the Motor – the Motor – the Motor Capitol.
-I was kinda in awe at being here.
+You know, these are young dudes, you know, in the army, so —but my impression of the city was that it was Detroit, the Motor – the Motor – the Motor Capitol.
+I was kind of in awe at being here.
 Had no idea if you'd asked me two, three years ago.
 And oh, what I found out when I was in the service was that if you decided to become a teacher, you could get out early.
 So I got out four months early, to come here – to come here to teach.
 And I'll never forget, this one lady I met at Kettering.
 Thelma Jones was her name, she was a counselor.
-And she says “Lonnie, you seem to have a lot on the ball.
+And she says, “Lonnie, you seem to have a lot on the ball.
 Learn the structure of Detroit, and also take a look at grass roots involvement.”
 I'm quoting what she said.
 I did not exactly know what that meant, but I came to know what it meant later on.
 So I was at Kettering, went over to Northwestern the next year, and the principal, Jessie Kennedy approached me and she told me – she says, “you know, you need to go get a master’s degree in social work.
-Cause you get a master’s degree in social work, you can do anything with that.”
+Because you get a master’s degree in social work, you can do anything with that.”
 So I said, oh, okay.
 I applied, got accepted.
 And so in 1967, I was on the way to Wayne State University, and that summer is when we had the rebellion.

 WW: Where did you live in the city, when you moved here?

-LP: I lived on Taylor for a minute, then I got a flat, rented a flat on Columbia - Columbus Avenue, then I moved over to Courtland, and from Courtland I bought a house on Santa Barbara.
+LP: I lived on Taylor for a minute, then I got a flat, rented a flat on Columbus Avenue, then I moved over to Courtland, and from Courtland I bought a house on Santa Barbara.
 So [unclear] you know, Santa Barbara was out.
 And I presently live in Sherwood Forest.

 WW: You were living in the Santa Barbara house in 1967?